 Contact Lens Exams

-Visual Perception and Dyslexia Testing
+Tracking and Dyslexia Testing

-We have great working relationships with other health care providers in our community and our State.
+We have great working relationships with other health care providers in our community and our state.
 An optometrist is a critical partner in the proper care and treatment of many health conditions including diabetes, hypertension, multiple sclerosis, and many others.
 We routinely work with other medical professionals to help coordinate treatment.